 - Always go pro.
 Want to pop a pimple?
 Don’t even think about doing it yourself, or reaching for a blemish extractor!
 Put your skin in the hands of an experienced skin care professional trained to treat acne prone skin, and perform extractions, without causing irritation, damage, or further breakouts.

 - Don’t cherry pick.
-This is a point I like to reiterate no matter what kind of skin concerns you have, but with acne products in particular, it’s so important to stick to one skincare line.
+This is a point we like to reiterate no matter what kind of skin concerns you have, but with acne products in particular, it’s so important to stick to one skincare line.
 Bioelements products for acne are formulated with maximum strength active ingredients buffered down with soothers that allow skin to heal.
 Mixing and matching cleansers, toners, and spot treatments from different lines can overwhelm your skin with aggressive acne ingredients, and cause more irritation.

 - SPF is crucial.
 Contrary to popular myth, getting a tan doesn’t help clear breakouts.
 It triggers an injury response that ultimately causes your skin to produce even MORE oil and, as a result, acne.
 Not only that, but acne-fighting ingredients can increase sun sensitivity, making SPF an essential step in your morning skin care routine, no matter how old you are!